One of the best American road trips we took was our family roadie starting in Nashville to Memphis, ending in New Orleans!

 Flying in from Hawaii we made our first mistake: not stopping for a night in LA.
 Consequently, due to a later flight being cancelled from Honolulu we landed in LA with about seven hours to kill at the airport.
-And we weren’t using the new Tom Bradley Terminal (read that blog post here) so had to while away our hours hopping from pizza restaurant to beer bar and staying as long as we could before being turfed out to sit in the rows of gate seats.
+And we weren’t using the new Tom Bradley Terminal (read that blog post here) so had to while away our hours hopping from pizza restaurant to beer bar and staying as long as we could before being turfed out to sit in the gate seats.

 Ok, let’s go!